iCliniq Logo

 • Story Telling: Storytelling helps form a child's vivid imagination and curiosity.
 Parents should read good stories to their children before sleeping.
 It helps incorporate morals and values into the child.
 Stories provide engaging and exciting ways to communicate with children.
 It develops the listening skills of the child.

 • Hand Painting: Hand painting is an activity children of any age can perform.
-It develops the training in expressing emotions and imagination without talking.
-It brings out the creativity in the child.
+It trains the brain to express emotions and imagination without talking.
+It brings out the child's creativity.
 It is a calm way of logical stimulation and spatial intelligence in a child.

 How Can One Recognize a Smart Baby Through Developmental Milestones?